 13. Cape Flattery

 Cape Flattery is an imposing headland located on the Olympic Peninsula.
-It is the northwestern-most point of the contiguous US and is known for its rugged beauty and abundant wildlife.
+It is the northwesternmost point of the contiguous United States and is known for its rugged beauty and abundant wildlife.

-It offers spectacular views of the ocean, a rocky shoreline, and lush vegetation.
+It offers spectacular views of the Pacific Ocean, a rocky shoreline, and lush vegetation.
 The area is also home to various wildlife, including bald eagles, sea lions, otters, and sea birds.

-Because the headland is on the Makah Reservation, you will need a permit to visit.
-While getting your permit, stop by the Makah Cultural and Research Center to learn about the indigenous people that call this region home.
+You will need a permit to visit because the headland is on the Makah Reservation.
+While getting your permit, stop by the Makah Cultural and Research Center to learn about the indigenous people who call this region home.

 Things to do in Cape Flattery